 Education is the ultimate tool of empowerment, and is especially important for young people.
 This is particularly true for refugee youth.
 The returns on investment in refugee education are far-reaching.
 Quality education and a safe place to learn help refugee children prepare for the future and recover from the effects of trauma.
 Access to school reduces the chance of exploitative and dangerous child labor.
 It can also greatly reduce the risk of early child marriages for girls.

 "I want to be the girl that made it from the camp to campus, and from a refugee to a neurosurgeon."

 – Esther, a young refugee from South Sudan.

 Esther is working to beat the odds through education.
-Only one percent of refugee children achieve more than a high school education.
+Only three percent of refugee children achieve more than a high school education.
 She recognizes the long road ahead, but is resolute.

-In 2016, with USA for UNHCR donor support, UNHCR helped 984,000 refugee children enroll in primary school through its partnership with the Educate a Child program, including more than 250,000 children who were previously not in school.
+In 2018, with USA for UNHCR donor support, UNHCR helped over 250,000 refugee children across a dozen countries enroll in primary school.
 Another 42,000 refugees participated in accelerated learning programs.